eavestn/Identify/README.md

 ### Can't This Be Done In C++

 Yes.
 Absolutely.
 However, sometimes it's just easier - and maybe more fun - to have this "stuff" written in C#.
+Really, the only motivation behind this project was to have this written in C#.

 ### Tell Me The Deets